 It may be true that some companies are considering digital transformation initiatives because of new technology, but this in no way means that new tech is required in order to prove results.
 With sales-i, the software can be used anywhere, at any time, on any device.
 Whether you’re in the office using a desktop or on the route with a tablet and a poor signal – you do not need to introduce new technology to benefit from the sales enablement system.
 The reality is that digital transformation is about more than getting smartwatches and sensors to talk to IT systems.
 It’s about the interconnectedness of all of your systems.

 Myth 4: It’s only important for B2C companies.

 This is definitely not true.
-When researching the benefits of digital transformations, you may read more articles based around B2C businesses than B2B, that’s simply because B2B companies are less digitally mature than B2C counterparts, according to McKinsey’s report on digital practices.
+When researching the benefits of digital transformations, you may read more articles based around B2C businesses than B2B; that’s simply because B2B companies are less digitally mature than their B2C counterparts, according to McKinsey’s report on digital practices.